boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       is implemented on PE.

-   *  Coarse resource control at the TN transit (non-attachment circuits) links of the transport domain, using a single NRP, spanning the entire TN domain Transit nodes do not maintain any state of individual slices.
+   *  Coarse resource control at the TN transit (non-attachment circuits) links of the transport domain, using a single NRP, spanning the entire TN domain.
+      Transit nodes do not maintain any state of individual slices.
       Instead, only a flat (non-hierarchical) QoS model is used on transit links with up to 8 traffic classes.
 At the transport